dlt-hub/vibe-hub/tap_documentation/upwork_rest_api_source.md

 # dlt REST API Source Configuration Documentation

-This document provides a comprehensive guide for configuring a dlt REST API source, specifically for the UpWork API.
-It includes details on client configuration, available endpoints, incremental data loading, endpoint dependencies, and API behavior and limits.
+This document provides a comprehensive guide for configuring a dlt REST API source for the UpWork API.
+It includes detailed instructions on client configuration, available endpoints, incremental data loading, endpoint dependencies, and API behavior and limits.

 ## 1. Client Configuration

 ### Base URL
 - **Base URL**: `https://api.upwork.com/graphql`
-- This is the root URL for all API requests.
+- This URL serves as the root for all API requests.

 ### Authentication
 - **Type**: `oauth2`
 - **Token URL**: `https://www.upwork.com/api/v3/oauth2/token`
-- **Required Scopes**: Not explicitly defined in the provided code, but typically includes scopes relevant to accessing user and organization data.
+- **Required Scopes**: Not specified in the provided code, but typically includes scopes relevant to the data being accessed.
 - **OAuth Request Body Parameters**:
   - `grant_type`: `client_credentials`
-  - `client_id`: Your UpWork client ID
+  - `client_id`: Provided in the configuration
-  - `client_secret`: Your UpWork client secret
+  - `client_secret`: Provided in the configuration

 ## 2. Available Endpoints